Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/Before the HOL - Optimized architecture.md

 5. On the **Create Resource Group** dialog, enter the following values:

     - Resource group name: **ContosoExistingRG**
-    - Resource group location: **North Central US (note if your subscription allows this otherwise pick a subscription where you are allowed to deploy to)**.
+    - Resource group location: **North Central US (If your subscription allows this, otherwise pick a subscription where you are allowed to deploy to.)**

     ![Fields in the Create Resource Group dialog box are set to the previously defined settings.](images/Setup/image12.png)